RoninDojo/RoninDojo/Manjaro Minimal Installation.md

 ## Manjaro Installation and Configuration

-* Inset the now "flashed" SD card into your device, make sure the SSD is plugged and, and power on the device.
+* Insert the now "flashed" SD card into your device, make sure the SSD is plugged and, and power on the device.

 __**To setup remotely via SSH open up terminal and input root@IP address, this can only be done via an ethernet connection**__